cobbler/terraform-provider-cobbler/docs/resources/repo.md

 - `apt_components` (List of String) List of Apt components such as main, restricted, universe.
 Applicable to apt breeds only.
 - `apt_dists` (List of String) List of Apt distribution names such as focal, focal-updates.
 Applicable to apt breeds only.
 - `arch` (String) The architecture of the repo.
 Valid options are: i386, x86_64, ia64, ppc, ppc64, s390, arm.
+- `breed` (String) The "breed" of distribution.
+Valid options are: rsync, rhn, yum, apt, and wget.
+These choices may vary depending on the version of Cobbler in use.
 - `comment` (String) Free form text description.
 - `createrepo_flags` (String) Flags to use with `createrepo`.
 - `createrepo_flags_inherit` (Boolean) Signal that createrepo_flags should be set to inherit from its parent